nluo/pushwoosh-node-client/README.md

     ...
 });
 ```

+### Applications group
-To use Puswoosh `applications_group` code instead of `application` code, you must pass a third `options` argument when creating the client with `useApplicationsGroup` set to true:
+To use Puswoosh `applications_group` code(which allows you to send to multilple applications) instead of `application` code, you must pass a third `options` argument when creating the client with `useApplicationsGroup` set to true:
 ```javascript
 var Pushwoosh = require('pushwoosh-client');
 var client= new Pushwoosh("AppsGroupCode", "AuthToken", {